itsina96/FAC-application/README.md

 # FAC-application
-A personal website for Founders and Coders.
+A personal website for Founders and Coders.<br>
 This one page website is made using only HTML, CSS and vanila Javascript.<br> It does NOT include : Github themes, bootstrap, jquery and other frameworks and libraries.